Medical command Soldier reflects on time as Army nurse

-Capt.
-Ashley Jefferson-Watts, a clinical nurse and officer in charge of the primary care clinic at U.S. Army Health Clinic Grafenwoehr, prepares a Moderna COVID-19 vaccine.
+For Capt.
+Ashley Jefferson-Watts, a clinical nurse and officer in charge of the primary care clinic at U.S. Army Health Clinic Grafenwoehr, being a nurse is something she has wanted to do since she was in seventh grade.

+“I wanted to be an Army nurse specifically, to help and heal our warfighters and their families,” said Jefferson-Watts.
+“To know that you can make a difference in your comrades and their family’s lives brings me a sense of peace and happiness.
+People may not always remember what you said, but they definitely remember how you made them feel.”

+She is approaching 10 years of service in the Army, having commissioned in as a second lieutenant in May 2011.
+Her first duty station was Tripler Army Medical Center in Honolulu.

 |Date Taken: